LACMIP/emu/docs/_documentation/tips.md

 For people doing specimen cataloging, we recommend setting *Cached at Startup* and *Maximum Cached* to 1 each for the Catalogue, Sites, and Taxonomy modules, and checking the box for *Read Modules Schema on Startup*.
 Startup definitely takes longer (up to 1.5 or even 2 minutes vs. 1-3 seconds) but that's not a big deal if the performance once EMu is running is significantly better, which it is!
 {: .notice--warning}

-### Hide tabs the are for displaying Reverse Attachments only
+### Hide tabs that are for displaying Reverse Attachments only

 Some tabs are for displaying Reverse Attachments only.
 They are not "designed" collection tabs.
 An example is the *Objects* tab, which can be displayed or hidden as you need them.